Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Oyster Bay - Como - Jannali was found to be above average when compared nationally for a number of language and cultural background related metrics
+In terms of cultural diversity, Oyster Bay - Como - Jannali records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Oyster Bay-Como-Jannali exhibited above-average cultural diversity, with 20.7% of its residents born overseas and 12.6% speaking a language other than English at home.
-Christianity was the predominant religion in Oyster Bay-Como-Jannali, accounting for 58.6%, compared to 61.9% across Greater Sydney.
-The top three ancestry groups were English (28.4%), Australian (25.9%), and Irish (9.6%).
+Oyster Bay-Como-Jannali has a cultural diversity index above the average, with 20.7% of its population born overseas and 12.6% speaking a language other than English at home.
+Christianity is the predominant religion in Oyster Bay-Como-Jannali, accounting for 58.6% of the population, compared to 61.9% across Greater Sydney.
+The top three ancestry groups in Oyster Bay-Como-Jannali are English (28.4%), Australian (25.9%), and Irish (9.6%).

 Frequently Asked Questions - Diversity